mbrancato/ansible-role-etcd-cluster/README.md

-andrewrothstein.etcd-cluster
+etcd Cluster Ansible Role
 ===========================
 [![Build Status](https://travis-ci.org/andrewrothstein/ansible-etcd-cluster.svg?branch=master)](https://travis-ci.org/andrewrothstein/ansible-etcd-cluster)

 Configures an etcd cluster.
-Runs a voting member on every host in the ```etcd-master``` group and a proxy on the rest of the hosts in the ```etcd``` group.
+Runs a voting member on every host in the ```etcd-primary``` group and a proxy on the rest of the hosts in the ```etcd``` group.

 Requirements